TomasBoda/agent-lang/thesis.md

 ##### 2.5.2.1 Numeric Unary Expression
 Numeric unary expression is used to convert a positive number to a negative number using the minus `-` operator.
 The operand can either be a plain numeric literal or an identifier holding a numeric value.
 ```
-agent data_instance 1 {
 const value = 12.6;
 const neg_basic = -12.6;
 const neg_ident = -value;
-}
 ```

 ##### 2.5.2.2 Boolean Unary Expression
 Boolean unary expression is used to negate a boolean value using the emphasis `!` operator.
 The operand can either be a plain boolean literal (`true` or `false`) or an identifier holding a boolean value.
 ```
-agent data_instance 1 {
 const value = false;
 const neg_basic = !false;
 const neg_ident = !value;
-}
 ```

 #### 2.5.3 Logical Expressions
 Logical expressions are expressions operating on boolean literals and always return a boolean value as the result.
-They are special types of binary expressions which use the `and` and `or` operators together with two boolean operands on both sides.
+They are special types of binary expressions which use the `and` and `or` operators together with two boolean operands.
 ```
-agent data_instace 1 {
 const bool_value = false;

 const log_expr_and = true and bool_value;
 const log_expr_or = true or bool_value;
-}
 ```

 #### 2.5.4 Relational Expressions
-Relational expressions are special types of binary expressions that operate on numeric or boolean operands and always return boolean results.
+Relational expressions are special types of binary expressions that operate on either numeric or boolean operands and always return boolean results.
 They use relational operators, such as `==`, `!=`, `>`, `>=`, `<` and `<=`.

 The `==` and `!=` operators can be used with either numbers and booleans, since they check for value equality.
-The rest of the relational operators operate on numeric values.
+The rest of the relational operators operate on numeric values only.
 ```
-agent data_instance 1 {
 const bool_1 = true;
 const bool_2 = false;

 const bool_expr_1 = bool_1 == bool_2;
 const bool_expr_2 = bool_1 != bool_2;

 const num_1 = 1.5;
 const num_2 = 8.4;

 const num_expr_1 = num_1 == num_2;
 const num_expr_2 = num_1 != num_2;
 const num_expr_3 = num_1 > num_2;
 const num_expr_4 = num_1 >= num_2;
 const num_expr_5 = num_1 < num_2;
 const num_expr_6 = num_1 <= num_2;
-}
 ```

 #### 2.5.5 Conditional Expressions
-Conditional expressions are used to control the branching of property values.
+Conditional expressions are used to control the flow of property evaluation.
 They decide between two alternatives based on some condition.
 The condition is always a boolean expression and the results can be of any type, based on the data type of the given property.

 We use the following production rule for defining a conditional expression:
 ```
 conditional_expression:
     | "if" expression "then" expression "else" expression
 ```
 The `if` keyword marks the start of a conditional expression.
 It is followed by a boolean expression denoting the condition upon which the structure decides.
-Then comes the `then` keyword followed by an expression representing the value to be used if the condition is met (is `true`).
-Finally comes the `else` keyword followed by an expression representing the value to be used if the condition is not met (is `false`).
+Then comes the `then` keyword followed by an expression representing the value to be evaluated if the condition is met (is `true`).
+Finally comes the `else` keyword followed by an expression representing the value to be evaluated if the condition is not met (is `false`).
 ```
 define max_speed = 10;

 agent person 5 {
-    property speed: 5 = if speed >= max_speed then speed else speed + random(-1, 1);
+    property speed: 5 = if abs(speed) >= max_speed then speed else speed + random(-1, 1);
 }
 ```
 The above example controls the maximum value of `speed` using the `max_speed` global variable.
 If it overflows, it keeps the `max_speed` value, otherwise it is randomly incremented or decremented.

 #### 2.5.6 Otherwise Expressions
-Otherwise expression is a language-specific type of expression used to handle issues with Null values.
+The otherwise expression is a language-specific type of expression used to handle issues with Null values.
 It is a binary expression that uses the `otherwise` operator between the two operands.

 The left-hand side of the `otherwise` expression consists of any expression containing a value of type AgentObject.
 The right-hand side consists of any expression that does not contain a value of type AgentObject.
 When the `otherwise` expression is being evaluated, AgentLang checks whether the value of type AgentObject on the left-hand side is Null.
 If not, it evaluates the left-hand side expression.
-On the other hand, if the value is Null, it instantly switches to the right-hand side of the expression, evaluates it and uses it.
+On the other hand, if the value is Null, it instantly switches to the right-hand side of the expression and evaluates it.

-Otherwise expressions serve as guards for Null values, for we cannot tell if a value of type AgentObject is Null during static code analysis.
+Otherwise expressions serve as guards for Null values, for we can only tell if the value of type AgentObject is Null or not Null during run-time.
 ```
 define visual_range = 60;